wsrn829/wsrn829/README.md

 ![wireframe](https://github.com/wsrn829/wsrn829/assets/67284951/1df91053-b8e0-49a0-b7bd-5ea4d08a6650)
 * Just now thinking about why I didn't notice any difference when deploying an app with microservices.
 Then I discovered that the inventory part (monolith) is working perfectly (both frontend and backend), but the microservices are having a 404 error.
 I assume Heroku is not detecting the microservices (just like what happened with my frontend).
 * [**Solution:**] Deploying microservices separately, in line with the principle of separation of concerns, should be able to resolve this issue.
+* This is also the *essence* of microservices: being independent yet collaborative. :)
 -------------------------------

 ### Continuing Education